Jon Lindstrom

 Jon Robert Lindstrom (born October 18, 1957) is an American actor, writer, director, producer, and musician.
 He is well known for his roles of Kevin Collins and Ryan Chamberlain on the ABC Daytime soap opera General Hospital and its spin-off Port Charles.
+In 2024 his debut novel Hollywood Hustle, published February 6 by Crooked Lane Books, is an official USA Today Bestseller.

 Early life and education

 Lindstrom was born in Medford, Oregon, to Robert, a TV advertising executive, and Suzanne Lindstrom, a homemaker.
 He has an older brother, Jeff.
 As a drummer, Lindstrom recorded the album Feel Free to Do So with the band The High Lonesome for the Spark Records label.
 The record garnered much industry praise and "most-added" status for two singles on the Billboard Hot 100.